CloudPit - DNS Management

 www.easyname.at.easyname.at

-The record will then not work.
+The entry will then not work.

-Main domain (without www)
+Main Domain (without www)

-If you want to set a record directly for the main domain (e.g. easyname.at),
+If you want to set a record directly for the main domain (e.g., easyname.at),

 leave the Name field empty or use “@”.

-Point website to external server (A record)
+Point website to an external server (A record)

 Type: A